mobily-enterprises/jsonreststores/README.md

     var DbLayer = declare( SimpleDbLayer, MongoMixin );

 You are creating a constructor function, `DbLayer`, that is the mixin of `SimpleDbLayer` (where `select()` `update()` etc. are not implemented) and `MongoMixin` (which implements `select()`, `update()` etc. using MongoDB as the database layer).

+This is the beauty of mixins: they implement the missing methods in a generic, unspecialised constructor.

 ## A note on `publicURL` and `paramIds`